Bont Newydd railway station

 Bont Newydd railway station (sometimes shown as Bontnewydd) in Gwynedd, Wales, was a station on the now-closed Ruabon to Barmouth line.

 Originally a single-line station, a crossing loop was installed in 1923 and a second platform constructed out of old sleepers.
 A corrugated iron shelter was provided on the Down platform.
-The main station building was on the Up platform and contained a booking office, general waiting room, ladies room and Gents WC.
+The main station building was on the Up platform and contained a booking office, a general waiting room, a ladies' room and a Gents' WC.

 There was a siding on the up side capable of holding fifteen wagons.
 A signal box controlled the single-line sections to Dolgellau in one direction and Drws-y-Nant in the other.
 The box also controlled the adjacent level crossing.
 Today, the brick platform remains.
 The station-master's house across the road remains and is still occupied.

 According to the Official Handbook of Stations the following classes of traffic were being handled at this station in 1956: G & P and there was no crane.